salsus/hoff/gtm/searchNav/README.md

 # Which Feature was used first: Navigation or Search

-This configuration is for Google Tag Manager to send 1 GA4 event tag with feature_use_status.
+This configuration is for Google Tag Manager to send 1 GA4 event tag with feature_use_status/feature_status_update.
 The current implementation sends these parameters as event-scoped, not as user properties.
 Configured as an event-scoped parameter because a user property would only be applicable in BigQuery, AND in the GA4 interface, a user property is best represented as an audience.
 However, this interaction type could be first in one session but not in another session from the same user.